anzepirnat/emap/Readme.md

 ## Customization

 - Change Django project name?
-Update the Gunicorn command in `Dockerfile` (currently `emapp.wsgi:application`).
+Update the Gunicorn command in `Dockerfile` (currently `landing_page.wsgi:application`).
 - Add more environment variables in `docker-compose.yml` and use them in `emapp/settings.py`.
 - Adjust `nginx.conf` for custom domains, SSL (recommend external reverse proxy like Traefik or Caddy for HTTPS), or larger uploads.